netroute-js/hussar/README.md

 > See [Dynamic binding of application configurations - environment variables](#dynamic-binding-app-config-environment-variable-example) or [Dynamic binding of application configurations - properties](#dynamic-binding-app-config-properties-example) section for more details about dynamic binding of configurations in Hussar.
 >
 > This is all you need to configure to have **Hussar / Junit5 / Spring Boot** combination.
 ---
+> **JUnit5 & Module Application** <a id="junit5-module-example"/>
+>
+> Let's say that you want to use Hussar to test your modules (for example parts of Hexagonal architecture) application using JUnit5 testing framework.
+For the purpose of this example let's assume that our module needs to integrate with MySQL database .
+You will need the following Hussar components:
+> - pl.netroute:hussar-core
+> - pl.netroute:hussar-sql-service
+> - pl.netroute:hussar-junit5-extension
+>
+> The next step is to create a JUnit5 test class:
+>
+>```java
+>@ExtendWith(HussarJUnit5Extension.class) // it glues Hussar and JUnit5 together.
+It's basically everything you need to make them work together
+>@HussarEnvironment(configurerProvider = TestEnvironmentConfigurerProvider.class) // it provides Hussar tests environment configuration
+>public class ModuleDatabaseIT {
+>
+>    @HussarService // it injects the Hussar's WireMock service
+>    private MySQLDockerService mySQL;
+>
+>    // you can use MySQL's object method to get the physical endpoint - i.e. EndpointHelper.getAnyEndpointOrFail(mySQL)
+>
+>    // test methods
+>
+>}
+>```
+>
+> See [Reference Hussar Service](#reference-hussar-service-example) section for more details about referencing Hussar's services in test classes.
+>
+> It's time to go to the next critical component - **TestEnvironmentConfigurerProvider**:
+>
+>```java
+>public class TestEnvironmentConfigurerProvider implements EnvironmentConfigurerProvider { // to provide Hussar's tests environment configuration, you need to implement this interface
+>
+>  @Override
+>  public LocalEnvironmentConfigurer provide() { // to provide Hussar's tests environment, you need to implement this method and provide the setup you wish to have
+>      var application = ModuleApplication.newApplication(); // in our example, we want to test our module application
+>
+>      var databaseSchema = new SQLDatabaseSchema("HussarDB", "/db/migration/scripts"); // it creates a SQL database schema on startup.
+The schema will use the scripts to initialize everything
+>
+>      var mySQLService = MySQLDockerServiceConfigurer
+>            .newInstance()
+>            .name("mysql-service") // it sets the name of the service.
+It's optional parameter.
+>            .dockerImageVersion("8.2.0") // it sets the docker image version.
+It's optional parameter.
+>            .databaseSchema(databaseSchema) // it sets the database schema that should be created and initialized.
+It's optional parameter.
+>            .done()
+>            .configure();
+>
+>      return LocalEnvironmentConfigurer
+>            .newInstance()
+>            .withApplication(application) // it adds the Module application to the environment configuration
+>            .withService(wiremockService) // it adds MySQL service to the environment configuration
+>            .done();
+>  }
+>
+>}
+>```
+>
+> This is all you need to configure to have **Hussar / Junit5 / Module** combination.
+---
 > **Dynamic binding of application configurations - environment variables** <a id="dynamic-binding-app-config-environment-variable-example"/>
 >